neinteractiveliterature/intercode/doc-site/blog/2023-05-09-js-loading-strategy.md

 authors: ['nbudin']
 ---

-Intercode is a Ruby on Rails application with a (mostly) single-page app frontend.
+Intercode is an open source Ruby on Rails application with a (mostly) single-page app frontend.
 Virtually all "pages" in the web application are resolved and rendered on the frontend using [react-router](https://reactrouter.com/).
 These pages then load the data they need using Intercode's GraphQL API, which is implemented on the Rails server side using [graphql-ruby](https://graphql-ruby.org).

 Intercode doesn't follow the recommended strategy for JavaScript loading in Rails applications.
 This blog post is an